dotnet/csharpstandard/standard/lexical-structure.md

 ### 7.3.1 General

-The *input* production defines the lexical structure of a C# compilation unit.
+The *Input* production defines the lexical structure of a C# compilation unit.

 ```ANTLR
 Input